-- At the same time, in a very large skillet, cook your mushrooms in a bit of olive oil and add some S&P, to taste.
+- At the same time, in a very large skillet, cook your mushrooms in a bit of olive oil and season with salt and pepper, to taste.

 - When the pasta is done cooking, drain the pasta and add it to the skillet with the mushrooms.

 - In the pot where the garlic oil is, add the 6 tbsp. of butter and let it melt completely.
 Once butter has melted, add the jar of pasta sauce and stir to mix well.